data-and-design/data-and-design.github.io/classes/4871/assignments.md

 - [**Connector**](#connector): Map relationships to other course materials
 - [**Design Translator**](#design-translator): Extract implications for technology design

+## Which role am I this week?

+In canvas, under the "People" tab, students have been assigned to groups under the "Reading response rotation" tab.
+Check the [schedule](./schedule) under each week to see which rotation is assigned to which role for a week.

 ---

 <h2 id="argument-analyst">Argument Analyst</h2>